Raigyo/ngrx-course/README.md

 ## Concepts

+- NgRx store provides reactive state management for the angular application.
+NgRx store is the redux implementation developed specifically for angular applications and provides RxJS observable API.
+- State is an immutable data structure that is a single source of truth for the whole application.
+- NgRx Actions represent the unique events in the application which may be used to perform state transition or trigger side-effects.
+- NgRx Reducers are pure functions that react to Actions to perform state transitions.
+- NgRx Selectors are pure functions that select, derive, or compose a slice of the state.
+- NgRx Effects allow the isolation of side-effects.

 ### Pipes

 Use pipes to transform strings, currency amounts, dates, and other data for display.
 Pipes are simple functions you can use in template expressions to accept an input value and return a transformed value.
 Pipes are useful because you can use them throughout your application, while only declaring each pipe once.